SanTechIT/CS180PRJ4/README.md

 - Aarini - Submitted Report on Brightspace
 - Sara - Submitted code on Vocareum workspace

 To compile the program: In the Terminal, cd to the src folder.
+Run `javac Main.java`.

-To run the program: In the Terminal, after compiling, run `javac Main.java`.
-Run `java Main`.
+To run the program: In the Terminal, after compiling, run `java Main`.

-To run the test cases: Use IntelliJ to run the test classes for each class.
+To run the test cases: You can use IntelliJ to individually run the test classes for each class.
 The Tests class contains no tests, only utility methods.

+Alternatively, to run the tests, you can run the bash script runTestCases.sh in the src folder.

 Using IntelliJ is best, since everything should work on it.